Neocolours

-The second album Tuloy Pa Rin came out in 1990, and created more hit singles for the band.
+The second album Tuloy Pa Rin was released in 1990, and created more hit singles for the band.
 It similarly reached platinum status and cemented several tracks as classic "OPM" songs to this day.
 The band, however, reached a plateau with the relatively poor sales of the third album Truth and Consequence in 1992.
 Various founding members made their exit in 1991 and 1992.
-Josel Jimenez was the first one to leave in 1991 and returned to his hometown of Davao City.
+Josel Jimenez was the first one to leave in 1991 and returned to his hometown of Davao.
 Jack Rufo replaced him.
 Marvin Querido similarly decided to leave in 1992, and pursued a career as a session keyboardist and musical arranger.
-With the varying interests of the members and a dip in public interest the band, the remaining members agreed to retire the name in 1994.
+With the varying interests of the members and a dip in public interest in the band, the remaining members agreed to retire the name in 1994.

 Encouraged once more by a resurgent interest from its fans, the band decided in 1999 to do a "re-recording" of old hits from the past albums and compile those into a rehashed package.
 Additional bonus songs were especially produced for the one of which, "Kasalanan Ko Ba", became a radio hit.
-The resultant album, entitled Emerge: The Best of Neocolours, reached double platinum sales in the Philippines, it was produced by Universal Records Philippines which is Ito Rapadas is also the label manager of the music company.
+The resultant album, entitled Emerge: The Best of Neocolours, reached double platinum sales in the Philippines.

-Neocolours songs have been covered repeatedly by various artists through the years, which contributed to the band's stature as a relevant 1980s pop act.
-Their songs were utilized in various commercials, movie and television show themes.
+Neocolours' songs have been covered repeatedly by various artists through the years, which contributed to the band's stature as a relevant 1980s/'90s pop act.
+Their songs were utilized in various commercials, film and television show themes.